yucheols/ENMs_In_R/tutorials/tutorial_4.md

 - 3rd installment: Lab. of Herpetology, Kangwon National University, South Korea.
 Dates TBD

 ## Generating ENMs for multiple species at once using the ENMwrap pipeline
 In previous tutorials, we learned how to implement a single-species ecological niche modeling.
 However, sometimes we need to simultaneously generate ecological niche models for many different species.
+So, in this tutorial, we will use the pipeline I have made called *ENMwrap* to fit and predict multiple ecological niche models for several amphibian species found in South Korea.

 ## Part 0.
 Prepare the working environment and load packages
+Before we start, we will clear the working environment and load the packages we need to use.
 ```r
 # clear working environment
 rm(list = ls(all.names = T))